 I love reading your answers to readers’ questions, book reviews, the weekly newsletter, and more of the things you write.
 What is the one thing you want readers to take away from your writings?

 I like to think of myself as a curious person.
 I always felt more comfortable asking questions.
 I like how kids often ask questions and are not in any way concerned about whether their questions could be perceived as inappropriate.
-I don’t look at myself as someone who has all the answers, and neither do I feel the need to simplify reality to what’s right and what’s wrong.
-I’ve found that sharing stories with others and questioning ourselves and the world around us often leads to more interesting conversations.
+I don’t look at myself as someone who has all the answers.
+Instead, I’ve found that sharing stories with others and questioning ourselves and the world around us often leads to more interesting conversations.
 It shifts the focus from asking to agree or disagree with someone, to ask them to learn something new.

-So yes, you won’t find presecriptions on this blog or in my newsletter.
+So it’s true you won’t find prescriptions on this blog or in my newsletter.
 It’s more interesting and fulfilling to me to provide people food for thought.
-I’m meant to do it this way, as it’s close to how I move through the world.
+I’m meant to do it this way because it closely aligns with how I move through the world.
+Yet if there is one wish I have to leave readers with, it’s that I hope this blog will serve its readers as a catalyst for a meaningful conversation.

 • • •